Fly Fishing Leader Length: Ultimate Best Guide

 Why tippet matters

 For example, a 9-foot leader may be extended with two additional feet of tippet when conditions call for a more delicate presentation.
-That added length may help with dry flies on technical water or subtle nymph presentations.
+That extra length can help with technical dry-fly fishing or subtle nymph presentations.

 Matching tippet to fly size